dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_example_mapcoloring_full_code.rst

 Map Coloring: Full Code
 =======================

-See :ref:`map_coloring` for a description of the following code.
+See :ref:`qpu_example_mapcoloring` for a description of the following code.

 .. code-block:: python